-Credit card churning is a way to take advantage of the rewards and bonuses that credit card companies use to entice new customers.
-It involves opening up new credit card accounts and meeting certain spending requirements.
+Credit card churning, also referred to as credit card farming, is a way to profit from the bonuses credit card companies offer to new customers.
+It involves opening up new credit card accounts and meeting certain spending requirements to qualify for rewards.

 The credit card company awards the bonus—good for two short domestic flights.
 The churner waits as long as required before closing the account and opening up a new one, starting the churning process again.

 Juggling many credit cards can earn you huge rewards, but it’s not something to take lightly.
-You can end up damaging your credit score and acquiring large amounts of debt.
+You could end up damaging your credit and acquiring large amounts of debt.

-Credit card churning can negatively affect your credit in several ways, like shortening your credit age, increasing your likelihood of missing a payment and looking like a risky borrower.
+Credit card churning can negatively affect your credit in several ways, like shortening your length of credit history, increasing your likelihood of missing a payment and making you look like a risky borrower.

 Here’s how you can negatively affect your credit score by credit card churning: